 The past few decades, people have continuously been feeling as if they are earning increasingly less.
 While an individual in the late 80s with an annual income of £50,000 and property of which the value yearly increased by £30,000, felt more like they were earning £60,000; the opposite is true for that same individual by the early 90s, during a serious economic recession and with property prices dropping.
 When applying the same scenario today, it is clear that luxury purchases may be deferred or avoided, but consumer confidence is still hanging on and shoppers have not stopped spending altogether.

 It’s not too late…

-The typical sales madness during the last few days before Christmas, followed by the January sales may still improve retailers’ trading performance for the season.
+The typical January sales madness may have improved retailers’ trading performance for the quarter.
 For those who are not successful, insolvency will follow.
 However, consumerism is down, not out, and thus retailers can still act to improve their current situation.